Kharelsameer/Kharelsameer/README.md

 ## 🚀 About Me

 I'm Sameer Kharel, a passionate coder and explorer based in Sydney.
-I breathe 💻 code and dream in algorithms.
-Outside the terminal, I love 🎸 playing guitar and ☕ sipping on a cup of lemon honey water.
+I breathe 💻 oxygen and dream in my bed.
+Outside the terminal, I love 🎸 playing guitar and you 😉, ☕ sipping on a cup of lemon honey water.

 ## 🌟 Projects